 How would that feel?
 How do you think you would you react?

 It may make you feel uncomfortable to think of children having these choices, but this is their right.
+Bodily autonomy is a human right and children are humans.
 If it makes you feel uncomfortable, I think it’s a clear indication that you need to explore why that is.
 Many parents feel an undeserving control over their children’s bodies and choices.

 Perhaps you feel societies pressure to control children?
 Perhaps you feel like you can make a ‘better’ choice?
 But what message is that sending your child?
 And whose life is this choice impacting most?

 Parents sometimes unknowingly enforce control over their children’s bodies.
 I feel like it begins with feeling protective and responsible for their health, safety and well-being.
 But children’s body autonomy needs to be respected.

 Children have a right to make any and all choices about their bodies.
-This is not only important with regards to safety and knowing no one else can touch them in a way that makes them feel uncomfortable.
+This is not only important with regards to consent and safety and knowing no one else can touch them in a way that makes them feel uncomfortable.
 But it should also include who they kiss or hug, if they cut their hair, when and how much they eat and sleep, and appropriate clothing choices.

 Allowing bodily autonomy is one of many reasons I don’t agree with routine infant circumcision.
 By all means, if my son would like to alter his body with tattoos, piercings or whatever he wants, he’s free to do so once he’s old enough to consent.
 Ultimately, it’s not my body, I do not have the right to alter his body unless there is a serious medical necessity.

 It’s also why I won’t pierce my children’s ears unless they ask and choose to when they’re older.
 I know that in the grand scheme of things, piercing a child’s ears doesn’t seem like a big deal.
 However, to me it is about the message it is sending the child – which is that it is somehow your place to modify their body.

 Cam asked to shave his head with a razor when he was six.